gmodn/general_assets/README.md

 I did this rather than putting them in materials so people could clone and use those seperate from my materials if needed.

 Materials - These are world textures.
 (Walls, Floors, Ceilings, ETC.)

+Sounds - Sounds like Music, ambient noises, other things like that.